VIDA-NYU/reprozip/docs/faq.rst

 ==================================

 Yes!
-On Linux, graphical display is handled by the X server, to which applications can connect as clients to display their windows and components, and to get user input.
+On Linux, graphical display is handled by the X server.
+Applications can connect to it as clients to display their windows and components, and to get user input.
 Most unpackers now support forwarding the X connection from the experiment to the X server running on the unpacking machine.
-Note that you will need a running X server to make this work, such as `Xming <http://sourceforge.net/projects/xming/>`__ for Windows or `XQuartz <http://xquartz.macosforge.org/>`__ for Mac OS X. If you are running Linux, chances are that an X server is already configured and running.
+You will need a running X server to make this work, such as `Xming <http://sourceforge.net/projects/xming/>`__ for Windows or `XQuartz <http://xquartz.macosforge.org/>`__ for Mac OS X. If you are running Linux, chances are that an X server is already configured and running.

 X support is **not** enabled by default; to enable it, use the flag ``--enable-x11`` in the ``run`` command of your preferred unpacker.